usharesoft/hammr/documentation/en/source/pages/templates-spec/stack-installation-groups.rst

 	    ...the list of groups goes here.
 	]

-The valid keys to use within a user are:
+The valid keys to use within a group are:

 * ``name`` (mandatory): a string providing the name of the group.
 The name cannot contain any spaces.
 * ``systemGroup`` (optional): a boolean determining if the group is a system user.